 The natural starting place should be to assess the roofing company’s competence.
 The principal persons within the company must be professionally qualified, and the business must have proof to back up whatever claims it makes about itself.
 Specific details to check for include:

 Must be bonded and insured: With this, the customer has financial protection if a job is poorly done or not completed.
-If the contractor is insured, their insurance will bear the liabilities for any injuries that happen to them or their workers while they are working in the customer’s premise.
+If the contractor is insured, their insurance will bear the liabilities for any injuries that happen to them or their workers while they are working on the customer’s premises.

 2. How the business is structured

 When looking for a commercial roofing company, it is essential to have a long-term focus.
 Changing contractors will prevent proper maintenance of the building’s roof and defeat the purpose of hiring a roofing company.

 Generally, a company with a centralized system of managing contracts is better than one that is decentralized.
 With centralized contracting, the property manager knows they have to deal with only one person, rather than with multiple contractors.

 The roofing contractor is responsible for everything involved in the completion of all roof repairs and maintenance.
 They do this because they have the human resources and assets to manage all aspects of managing the roof.
 The company serves as a one-stop shop for all the roof’s needs.

 Quality of employees: The roofing contractor will use permanent employees versus part-time or freelance workers, for all its contracts.
 Since the workers are there in the long term, it pays the roofing company to train them.
 Therefore, the property manager is assured of the quality of the jobs.

 Consistency: There is consistency in the way the roof is maintained and repaired, First of all, the roofing company has a process, and they follow that process with every job done on the building’s roof.
 Secondly, the same workers will manage the building’s roof; they will be familiar with its challenges.
 Thirdly, there is a coherent record of repairs and replacements done on the roof.